OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-In order to test for [Injection Flaws](#injection-flaws) the following portions of the source code should be checked for app functionality that has been exposed:
+In order to test for [injection flaws](#injection-flaws "injection flaws") the following portions of the source code should be checked for app functionality that has been exposed:

 - Deep Links.
 Check the test case ["Testing Deep Links"](#testing-deep-links-mstg-platform-3) as well for further test scenarios.
 - IPC Mechanisms (Intents, Binders, Android Shared Memory, or BroadcastReceivers).
 Check the test case ["Testing for Sensitive Functionality Exposure Through IPC"](#testing-for-sensitive-functionality-exposure-through-ipc-mstg-platform-4) as well for further test scenarios.